Andes Meltdown: New Insights Into Rapidly Retreating Glaciers

 Bernard Francou, a French glaciologist who has spent more than 20 years studying Andean glaciers, has joined three of these celebrations in his lifetime.
 To his surprise, though, the ritual had changed by the last time he went, in 2012.
 “I expected them to take the ice from the glacier to bring it down on their backs,” he recalled, “so I asked them why they stopped, and they said: ‘We saw that the glacier had retreated, it is increasingly small, it is sick.
 So we don’t want to cause it any more harm by removing more of its ice.’ ”

-In recent decades, nearby residents of the Cordillera Blanca have watched in dismay as the Colquepunco and surrounding glaciers have steadily shrunk.
+In recent decades, nearby residents of the Cordillera Vilcanota have watched in dismay as the Colquepunco and surrounding glaciers have steadily shrunk.
 Now, researchers in Germany and France have quantified just how rapidly ice in Peru and throughout the Andes is disappearing.
 Using high-resolution data generated by satellites and a 2000 Space Shuttle mission to create three-dimensional representations of Andean glacier change over time, the researchers calculated that the area covered by glaciers in Peru shrank by nearly a third from 2000 to 2016.

 Across the Andes, glaciers have lost nearly 3 feet in thickness annually since 2000, according to Etienne Berthier, a glaciologist at the Laboratory of Geophysical Studies and Oceanography in Toulouse, France, who recently published his findings in Nature Geoscience.
 Warming temperatures also have caused glaciers to swiftly recede, particularly in the southern Andes, where some glaciers have retreated 5.5 miles in the past century.
 Ninety-eight percent of Andean glaciers have shrunk this century.